We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 – GORE-TEX membrane and tall cuff keep feet dry and warm on wet rides.

-– Grippy rubber outsole offers lots of traction.
+– Grippy rubber outsole offers loads of traction on and off the bike.

 Cons: